IBM-Cloud/gp-angular2-client/README.md

 * `<uselocal>` - can be **true** or **false**.
 If `true` then translations are loaded from the local application folder located at `/assets/i18n/`.
 For example, if uselocal is set to 'true', and default bundle is `test`, and `english (en)` translations are required, then the translation file is expected to be located at `/assets/i18n/test/en.json`.
 Currently only 'json' format for translations is supported in the SDK.

+* `<localfallbackLang>` - refers to the fallback language to be used when `uselocal` is set to `true` and the translations requested for a language do not exist in the local folder.

 #### Translations at component level